Anti-virus and more

 - Windows 10/8: comes with Windows Defender; make sure it is activated

 - Android: Sophos, Avast, AVG

 - Student PCs and Staff Managed Desktops are already protected.

 Remove outdated anti-virus software

 In the list of programs, check for Norton, McAfee and other AV programs:

-- Windows 8: from the Desktop, hover the cursor in the bottom left of the screen to see the Start Menu image.
-Right-click to bring up the Start Context menu.
+- Windows 8: right-click on the Start Menu to see Start Context menu.
 Click Programs and Features - from there you can add or remove programs.

 More security measures you should take

 Your device should get regular security updates.
 Make sure you run them: don't turn them off or ignore them.